VorGeo/gee_operationalization_demo/README.md

-# gee_operationalization_demo
+# GEE Operationalization Demo

-Demonstration of how to automate a process with Google Earth Engine and other Google Cloud services
+A demonstration of how to automate a process with Google Earth Engine and other Google Cloud services

 | Step | Notebook |
 |------|----------|